ingvoo/patterns/README.md

 ```

 **Warning:** This method of including remote SVG file is not supported by Internet Explorer 11 and below.
 You may want to polyfill it with [svgxuse](https://github.com/Keyamoon/svgxuse).

+## Credits
+This project was originally cloned from https://github.com/liip/styleguide-starterkit.
+Very special thanks to to [Liip](https://github.com/liip) and to [Benoît Burgener](https://github.com/LeBenLeBen).